CEO-NextMindCoin/NXMC-Wallet/readme.md

-## Trustee Wallet
+## NextMindCoinWallet

-[Trustee Wallet](https://trustee.deals/) is the secure and simple way to create and manage crypto accounts.
+[NextMindCoin Wallet](https://nextmindcoin.com/) is the secure and simple way to create and manage crypto accounts.
 Quick and safe buy and sell bitcoin directly with your Visa or MasterCard

 ### Building for Android